timcowlishaw/enxaneta/documentation/working_notes/04_a-spread-class.md

 A _spread_, in tarot, is the specific layout or arrangement of cards used for a reading.
 It provides the structure and positions into which the cards are dealt.
 Each position in the spread has a predefined meaning or interpretation that contextualises the card placed there. (link with anthropologist Pascal Boyer on "ostensive detachment")

 An externally supplied context, or scaffold for eliciting/isolating salient details of the situation or predicament?
 Like a thrown quadrat?
 A way of cutting through the noise?
-Forcing the querent/reader to do reparative work, working to bridge/align the pre-defined meanings of the cards and the pre-defined meanings of the positions.
+Forcing the querent/reader to do reparative work, working to bridge/align the predefined meanings of the cards and the predefined meanings of the positions.
 A question of combinatorics?

 ### [?]
 Oh god what's the difference between a "spread" and a "reading"?